Academic Policies and Regulations for Undergraduate and PBTL

 SOE undergraduate and Post-Baccalaureate Teacher Licensure (PBTL) students are under the same academic policies and regulations as university undergraduate students.
 These can be found in the General Information section of the catalog, under Academic Policy And Regulations for Undergraduate Programs.
 The following are instances where policy slightly differs:

-- SOE students are allowed one grade below C- or P (pass) to count toward licensure requirements (Gen Ed or Professional Studies).
+- SOE students are allowed one grade below C- or P (pass) to count toward licensure requirements (Common Curriculum or Professional Studies).

 - CLEP and AP credit shall count as CR (credit), not P (pass) for the purposes of the SOE policy toward licensure content requirements and co-requisite courses outside their primary discipline.

-- Undergraduate and PBTL students must be at least a second semester sophomore with a minimum MBU GPA of 2.5 in order to take graduate level education courses, this includes the ELLC students.
+- Undergraduate TEP and PBTL students must have a minimum GPA of 2.5 in order to take graduate level education courses and cannot be on probation.

-- In the event of a contested grade, the student will follow the University's undergraduate policy in the section noted above; however, the hearing committee will consist of the following from the SOE:
+- In the event of a contested grade, the student will follow the University's undergraduate policy in the section noted above; however, the hearing committee may consist of the following from the SOE:

-- the associate dean, the director of academic and student services, the student’s advisor, and two faculty members
+- the associate dean, the director of academic and student services, the director of teacher education, the student’s advisor, and two faculty members

-Requirement for Coursework, Continuous Enrollment for PBTL Students
+Requirement for Coursework, Continuous Enrollment for TEP and PBTL Students

 Undergraduate students admitted to the Teacher Education Program who plan to apply to the PBTL program to complete coursework and/or student teaching must begin and complete the coursework or student teaching within one calendar year from their Bachelor’s graduation.
 If incomplete within one calendar year, students will be exited from the Teacher Education Program and will need to reapply for program entry and meet any new licensure requirements put into place by the Virginia Department of Education.